Real presence of Christ in the Eucharist

 Catholics give adoration to Christ, whom they believe to be really present, in body and blood, soul and divinity, in sacramental bread whose reality has been changed into that of his body.

-The real presence of Christ in the Eucharist, sometimes shortened Real Presence, is the Christian doctrine that Jesus Christ is present in the Eucharist, not merely symbolically or metaphorically, but in a true, real and substantial way.

-There are a number of Christian denominations that teach that Christ is truly present in the Eucharist, including Roman Catholic, Eastern Orthodox, Oriental Orthodox, Eastern Syriac, Moravian, Lutheran, Anglican, Methodist, Reformed (Continental Reformed, Presbyterian, Congregationalist and Reformed Baptist traditions), Waldensian, and Irvingian traditions.
-The differences in the teachings of these Churches primarily concern "the mode of Christ's presence in the Lord's Supper".
+There are a number of Christian denominations that teach that Jesus Christ is truly present in the Eucharist, not merely symbolically or metaphorically.
+These denominations include Catholic, Eastern Orthodox, Oriental Orthodox, Eastern Syriac, Moravian, Lutheran, Anglican, Methodist, Reformed (Continental Reformed, Presbyterian, Congregationalist, Reformed Baptist, Calvinistic Methodist, Reformed Anglican and Waldensian traditions), and Irvingian traditions, along with some Churches of Christ.
+The differences in the teachings of these Churches primarily concern "the mode of Christ's presence in the Lord's Supper", i.e. whether it is substantially or spiritually present.

 Efforts at mutual understanding of the range of beliefs by these Churches led in the 1980s to consultations on Baptism, Eucharist and Ministry by the World Council of Churches.

-The Real Presence is rejected by other Christians who see the Lord's Supper as purely a memorial, including the Plymouth Brethren, some non-denominational Christian churches, as well as those identifying with liberal Christianity, segments of the Restoration Movement, and Jehovah's Witnesses.
+The Real Presence is rejected by other Christians who see the Lord's Supper as purely a memorial, including the Plymouth Brethren, Unitarians, non-denominational Christian churches, as well as some of those identifying with liberal Christianity and segments of the Restoration Movement.